ginbot86/ColorLCDVape-RE/README.md

 As a proof of concept, a finished Windows 95-style theme pack is included; it implements all resources for the battery and juice indicators, charging animation (only plugin background 3 and charger logo wipe, as that is the only used animation set with the tested firmware), and vaping animation (an aspect-ratio correct capture of the 3D Pipes screensaver).
 All that is needed is access to the SPI Flash and a means of reprogramming it.
 Room for extension of this concept could be through a cheap SWD USB dongle, connected through the USB-C port, and some software that uploads a small reprogramming tool into the microcontroller's RAM, potentially eliminating the need to desolder the Flash chip.

+A blank/editable template has also been included.
+All frames are implemented with frame numbers for animations.

 All of this customization is possible without touching the microcontroller's firmware!

 ## Resetting the Vape Juice Meter